smallwat3r/vial-keymap/README.md

 Colemak DH with some slight mod in order to accommodate 26 keys.

 Highly relying on combos from the main layer.
-I'm currently using very light switches (Kailh Nocturnal Ambient, 20g), which makes using combos very smooth.
+I'm currently using very light switches (Ambients Nocturnal from Kailh, 20g), which makes using combos very smooth.

 ![keymap](./images/keymap.png)